-When students complete Application Programming Interfaces, they will be able to:
+When students complete Mastering APIs, they will be able to:

 In this lesson, students are introduced to what an API is and the value of learning how to utilize APIs to connect different applications.
 Students create an ISS (International Space Station) tracker using the ISS API.
 Ajax requests are used to interact with the ISS API.